 Sudden bankruptcies like this one highlight the central role of systems in the industry.
 Many businesses are completely dependent on their systems operation to even open for business.
 This in turn places high demands on the choice of system provider.

 "It's obviously sad when a supplier goes out of business, but now we see the opportunity to renew and improve the way we use our systems.
 The agreement with Caspeco enables new ways forward to develop the business for the benefit of owners, customers and not least our hundreds of franchisees and employees," says Wayne's CEO Fredrik Holmstedt.

-In addition to cash register systems, the agreement also includes booking systems, personnel systems and analytical systems - a system solution known as Caspeco 360, which offers a breadth that Waynes sees great potential in.
+In addition to POS systems, the agreement also includes booking systems, staff management systems and analytical systems - a system solution known as Caspeco 360, which offers a breadth that Waynes sees great potential in.
 Good news for Caspeco and Waynes, both of which are coming out stronger.